Tejaswini Khedkar

 • The process

-1. We worked closely with engineers to define token naming, states, spacing rules, and variant behaviors to ensure consistency, scalability, and speed in development process.
+1. I worked closely with engineers to define token naming, states, spacing rules, and variant behaviors to ensure consistency, scalability, and speed in development process.

 1. This time we had flexibility to create design system that is suitable for user needs.